ShreyaKapoor18/ShreyaKapoor18/README.md

 M.Sc. in Life Science Informatics from the University of Bonn.
 Until now, I was a researcher with Prof. Dr. Bernhard Egger at the Cognitive Computer Vision lab.
 I have worked on various interdisciplinary research projects and am looking for collaborators!

 ## 🚀 About Me
+- I have been accepted as a DAAD Young Ambassador for the academic session 2025-26.
 - 🌱 I’m currently learning advanced Computer Vision and Cognitive Science.
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about Python, Data Science, Machine Learning, and Cognitive Science.